Non-Fickian Diffusion and the Accumulation of Methane Bubbles in Deep-Water Sediments: Results

 \subsection{Importance and uncertainties}

 The behavior described is considerably influenced by the non-Fickian drift of methane.
-We suggest that the Fickian diffusion law, which has been adopted in \citep{Davie-Buffett-2001} and its successors and corresponds to $\beta=0$, should be modified.
+We suggest that the Fickian diffusion law, which has been adopted in \cite{Davie-Buffett-2001} and its successors and corresponds to $\beta=0$, should be modified.

 The unresolved issue here is the specific value of $\beta$ for methane.
-The authors are not aware of experimental data on thermodiffusion of methane in water, though there are a lot of experimental studies on the thermodiffusion of methane in mixtures of hydrocarbons (e.g. \citep{Wittko-Koehler-2005}).
-Theoretical studies (e.g. \citep{Semenov-2010}) provide formulae for calculation of the thermodiffusion constant from inter-molecular potentials which are poorly established for water because of hydrogen bonds.
-We can only calculate $\tilde{M}g/RG=-0.725$ (for $G=40\,K/km$), the isotope ({\it or} kinetic) part of the thermodiffusion \citep{Wittko-Koehler-2005,Semenov-2010} $\alpha_\mathrm{isot}=(3/4)\ln(M^\mathrm{g}/N_1M^\mathrm{host})=-0.670$, and infer that the inter-molecule potential part $\alpha_\mathrm{potent}$ is positive (this qualitative conclusion is suggested by formulae in \citep{Semenov-2010}).
-Thus, $\beta^\mathrm{CH_4}<-0.055$ for aqueous solutions with geothermal gradient $G=40\,K/km$, and $\beta^\mathrm{CH_4}<0.187$ for $G=60\,K/km$.
+The authors are not aware of experimental data on thermodiffusion of methane in water, though there are a lot of experimental studies on the thermodiffusion of methane in mixtures of hydrocarbons (e.g.\ \cite{Wittko-Koehler-2005}).
+Theoretical studies (e.g.\ \cite{Semenov-2010}) provide formulae for calculation of the thermodiffusion constant from inter-molecular potentials which are poorly established for water because of hydrogen bonds.
+We can only calculate $\tilde{M}g/RG=-0.331$ (for $G=86.5\,\mathrm{K/km}$) and use a rough conjecture that one can expect $\alpha\approx1.8$ \cite{Goldobin-Brilliantov-2011}.
+Hence, $\beta\approx-2.13$ can be expected for aqueous solutions with geothermal gradient $G=86.5\,\mathrm{K/km}$.